-Beth McGrath is a lawyer in our St. John’s office, practicing in the areas of corporate and business law, energy and natural resources, and corporate finance.
+Beth McGrath is a lawyer in our St. John’s office, as well as leader for the firm’s Energy & Natural Resources Practice Group.
+She practices in the areas of corporate and business law, energy and natural resources, and corporate finance.

 Beth has a diverse client base including private and public companies, oil and gas companies, governmental departments, financial institutions and international lenders, mining and exploration companies, and engineering and construction firms.
 She advises on business transactions, including corporate reorganizations, mergers, acquisitions and dispositions, structured asset and share purchases, completion of due diligence, and commercial financings.
 Beth also provides general advice on corporate procedures and the day to day operations of businesses.
 She provides legal advice and services related to securities matters, including public offerings and private placements.
 She has extensive experience in drafting contracts, shareholder arrangements, financial security documentation and other commercial agreements.

 Beth graduated with a Bachelor of Business Administration degree from Acadia University where she was awarded the Acadia University Medal for highest academic achievement in the faculties of Professional Studies.
 She received a Bachelor of Laws degree from Dalhousie University Law School and was awarded the Honourable H.G.
 Puddester Prize Scholarship for both academic and leadership ability.
 She earned the Hunt Award for the highest overall marks in the Newfoundland and Labrador Bar admissions course exams and was the co-recipient of the Penney Award for academic performance in family law.
 Beth has furthered her education at the Rotman School of Management at the University of Toronto, where she completed the Business Leadership for Women Lawyers program.